-All physicians, providers, and healthcare organizations who are covered under the Health Insurance Portability and Accountability Act (HIPAA) are required to apply for a National Provider Identifier (NPI).
-This unique identification is an industry standard for providers, health plans, prescribers, healthcare clearinghouses, business associates, and more to submit or process health insurance claims.
+All physicians, providers, and healthcare organizations that are covered under the Health Insurance Portability and Accountability Act (HIPAA) are required to apply for a National Provider Identifier (NPI).
+This unique identification is an industry-standard for providers, health plans, prescribers, healthcare clearinghouses, business associates, and more to submit or process health insurance claims.

 Because of how elaborate and dynamic the U.S. healthcare system operates, it is essential to have a well connected and accessible database to reference provider information in a timely manner.
 Whether you’re new to searching the NPI Registry (NPPES) or perform these actions on a reoccurring basis, let’s take a look at how to lookup NPI numbers for providers and healthcare organizations.

 The National Plan and Provider Enumeration System (NPPES)

 Individuals or organizations apply for NPIs through the CMS National Plan and Provider Enumeration System (NPPES).
 The NPPES is a database administered by the Centers for Medicare and Medicaid Services (CMS) to “improve the efficiency and effectiveness of the electronic transmission of health information” by standardizing the format of unique identification for healthcare providers and health plans.

 CMS makes periodic updates to the NPPES system to help make it easier for a better overall experience.
 Here are some of the latest feature improvements to the database for enhanced NPI lookup for physicians and healthcare organizations.

 The Centers for Medicare and Medicaid Services (CMS) provided an important document that helps clearly identify many factors surrounding National Provider Identifiers – CMS | The Who, What, When, Why & How of NPI: Information for Healthcare Providers.
 According to CMS, there are two types of healthcare providers in terms of NPI – Type 1 and Type 2 providers.